Skip to content

 • Suspected masses or internal abnormalities

-Our team works closely with referring veterinarians to provide timely imaging and support next steps in your pet’s care.
+Our team will work closely with your primary care veterinarian to provide timely imaging and support the next steps in your pet’s care.

-From check-in to results, our goal is to make the process as smooth as possible.
 Most ultrasounds are performed without sedation, and your pet will be monitored closely throughout the procedure.
+Sedation may be required depending on the individual patient.

 veterinarian with animals in little rock